Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 Nevada Stats and Trends

-- Nevada has played seven games, with five wins against the spread.

-- This season, the Wolf Pack have one ATS win in two games as a favorite of 20.5 points or more.
+- The Wolf Pack have covered the spread once this season when favored by 20.5 points or more (in two chances).

-- Nevada's games this year have hit the over five times in seven opportunities (71.4%).
+- Nevada's games this year have hit the over on five of seven set point totals (71.4%).

 - Nevada is 3-1 against the spread and 4-0 overall this season when the team scores more than 33.9 points.